amnaahmed567/Remote-Sensing-Image-Change-Detection-with-Transformers/README.md

 •	Smaller datasets of 20,000 entries yielded better accuracy (up to 87%) than larger datasets.

-3. Training with Transformers on Urban Expansion
+3. Training with Transformers on Urban Expansion:

 The enhanced dataset was used to train the BIT_CD and ScratchFormer models.
 The results improved significantly over previous attempts.